mb21/blog/_posts/2013-01-26-Making-a-Dent-in-the-Universe.md

 tags: society
 ---

-> Leadership is the art of getting someone else to do something you want done because he wants to do it.\
+> Leadership is the art of getting someone else to do something you want done because he wants to do it.
->  – Dwight Eisenhower
+>
+> —<cite>Dwight Eisenhower</cite>

 We all strive to make our [dent in the universe](http://www.macworld.com/article/1162827/steve_jobs_making_a_dent_in_the_universe.html).
 And while too much concentrated power is certainly a bad thing, nobody wants to be entirely powerless.